 - The batch file will run for a second and then your JMeter UI will be launched.
 See below for reference

 - The above steps complete the JMeter installation process.
 Make sure that you do not close the .exe file as that will also close the JMeter UI

 Since JMeter installation is quite simple and we don’t need to run any packages or set any paths while installing the tool, hence you won’t face any error until you download and unzipping the folder.
 Common issues faced are only at the time of launching JMeter using a .bat file.

 “Not able to find Java executable or version” is observed.

 Below are some of the possible resolutions to make that work:

-- Check that PATH variable in Environment settings and verify that the directory containing your java.exe is there in the path
+- Check the PATH variable in the Environment settings and verify that the directory containing your java.exe is there in the path

 - Right click on the .bat JMeter file and select “Run as Administrator”, it works sometimes

 - Test Plan

 - Logic Controllers